YuriLeonel/vexpenses_contacts/README.md

 # 👋 Welcome to Vexpenses Contacts!

 A modern, minimal contact management app built with **React**, **TypeScript**, and **Vite**.
-This project is designed for a tech interview and showcases clean code, SOLID, Design Pattern, best practices, and a simple yet effective UI.
+This project is designed for a tech interview and showcases clean code, SOLID, Design Patterns, best practices, and a simple yet effective UI.

 ---